« return to top

 Should I bring my original painting in for scanning before or after I varnish?

 We can scan your original before or after.
 The lighting on our Cruse is positioned so it is optimized for virtually no glare when scanning.
 On pieces with large amounts of texture or uneven surfaces, we can get stray bits of glare.
-When this happens, we solve it with the Cruse cross polarization system that attaches to the lights and over the lens optics eliminating it.
+When this happens, we solve it with the Cruse cross-polarization system that attaches to the lights and over the lens optics eliminating it.
+Using polarization filters works fairly well, but will increase noise in the scan due to an increase in gain adjustment needed for the extra density of the filters.
+This can be noticeable when zoomed in on the final scan, but usually does not affect the print output since it is so small.
+Our suggestion on varnish is...
+If the varnish will not change the look of your painting a lot, then give it to us unvarnished, otherwise go ahead and varnish it first.

 My original is framed and/or under glass.
 Do I need to take it out of the frame?

 Ideally yes, you'll get the best possible capture.
-However, we have scanned dozens of images through glass with exceptional results.
+However, we have scanned many of images through glass with exceptional results.
 Framed pieces without glass are no problem except you will lose the little bit of the original that is beneath the frame.
+We can even include the frame in the scan if you like, makiing a unique 3-dimensional print.

 Giclee (inkjet print) questions